xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 a usefull data loss model could be the 3-2-1 backup strategy

-- 3 copies of the data *(or more)*
+- 3 copies of the data - *(or more)*
 - 2 backups on different storage media - *this one really help...*
 - 1 backup copy offsite - *can be cloud, nas, etc.*

-for personnal use, backuping on two different medias (e.g: a nas & a drive) could be enough, but please do not underestimate the value of backups in production use
+for personnal use, backuping on two different medias (e.g: a nas & a disk or cloud) could be enough, but please do not underestimate the value of backups in production use

-once an host has been infected or show signs to, doing a quick & tested restoration is very usefull - *shame when you do a restore but it can't be restored*
+once an host has been infected or is showing signs to, doing a quick & tested restoration is very usefull - *test backups before restoration*

 ### software side